-We’re following up to Part 1 of the Homes for the Holidays report with the remaining best cities in the U.S. in which to celebrate the holiday season.
+We’re following up to Part 1 of the Homes for the Holidays report with the remaining best cities to celebrate the holiday season.
 Are their housing markets as cheerful as their celebrations?
 Let’s find out if you’re ready to call any of these cities your ‘home for the holidays’.

-3. San Antonio, TX may lack snow and the winter weather, yet, it shines with the River Walk, which is “transformed into an impressive festival of lights” during the holiday season[vi].
-Most of the 1.8 million sparkling lights for this attraction decorate nearly 200 trees and 20 “holiday-hued bridges” along the river[vii].
+While it may lack snow and the winter weather, San Antonio shines with the River Walk, which is “transformed into an impressive festival of lights” during the holiday season.
+Most of the 1.8 million sparkling lights for this attraction decorate nearly 200 trees and 20 “holiday-hued bridges” along the river.
 Like Vegas, this city is very attractive to real estate searchers, currently coming in at #6 in our top searched cities before the holidays.
 Thinking about being able to visit River Walk year round and make San Antonio your new home for the holidays?
 We’ve got merry news for you, then!
-It’s recently been noted that the housing market is improving in this city with almost a 5% increase in home prices[viii].
+It’s recently been noted that the housing market is improving in this city with almost a 5% increase in home prices.

 Signs of an improving housing market are worth rejoicing over!
 Whether you are in the market to buy or rent, any of these cities would make a perfect place to call ‘home for the holidays’ year round.
 To put a new home on your holiday shopping list, visit Homes.com and check out the nearly 3 million available properties.
 Happy Holidays!